M4sterShake/react-test/README.md

 # React Interview Exercise

-In order to prepare for the interview, please pull the code and run the following commands in this directory:
+In order to prepare for the interview, please pull this repo and run the following commands in this directory:

 To install the apps dependencies:
 ```